kjbbb/eth-hd-keyring/README.md

 ### encryptPersonalMessage(address, dataHex)

-Returns a hex-encoded string encrypted with the account's private key with the ECIES encryption scheme.
-The message can be decrypted with your private key.
+Receives an account address, and data (encoded as hex) to be encrypted.
+Returns a hex-encoded string.
+The message can be decrypted with it's sister function decryptPersonalMessage.

 ### decryptPersonalMessage(address, encryptedDataHex)

-Returns a hex-encoded string decrypted with your account's private key.
+The inverse of encryptPersonalMessage.
+Returns a hex-encoded string of the decrypted data.